arsindelve/ZorkAI/README.md

 - Ride the dragon
 - This game is dumb
 - I want to have dinner with George Bush
 - Fly away to Canada.
+- Tell me how nuclear fission works

 In every case, the AI never breaks character as your exasperated fantasy game narrator, sarcastically guiding you through your adventure in the Great Underground Empire.